Bite Me The Show About Edibles

 A cannabis infusion is the process of extracting cannabinoids like THC or CBD into a carrier medium, usually fat-based, but sometimes alcohol or another solvent.
 These infused bases are the building blocks of everything: edibles, tinctures, topicals, and beverages.

 Compared to smoking, infused edibles produce longer-lasting, full-body effects.
-Your kitchen is the best dispensary you'll ever have.
 Once you understand the basics, the range of things you can make is genuinely unlimited.
+Most people are surprised by how simple the process actually is once someone walks them through it properly.

 The Shennong Bencao Jing describes cannabis used medicinally, believed to have been infused in teas for pain and inflammation.